alexlond/Screen_time_limit_with_smart_plug/README.md

 # <span id="anchor"></span>About
-The televison and the console are powered by a smart plug.
-The smart plug is turned off after a certain daily limit of minutes has been reached or outside allowed time slots(30 mins each) ranging from 7:30 am to midnight.
-My smart plug powers a television and a playstation 5.
+The televisions are powered by smart plugs.
+A smart plug is turned off after a certain daily limit of minutes has been reached or outside allowed time slots(30 mins each) ranging from 7:30 am to midnight.
+The cable of the tv is glued to the plug with a very small amount (so as not to impede heat dissipation) of fire-resistant glue for electrical parts.
+Disclaimer: i this document I am describing my implementation; I am not suggesting you do the same, safety must be assessed by a professional.

-"TvTelegramBotMQTT.py" runs in a Raspberry Pi Zero W, four Tasmota plugs (Refoss P11) and uses the messaging app Telegram to communicate with the user.
+"TvTelegramBotMQTT.py" runs in a Raspberry Pi Zero W, four Tasmota plugs (Refoss P11) and uses the messaging app Telegram to communicate with the users.

-"TvTelegramBot.py" runs in a Raspberry Pi Zero W, a Meross smart plug (MSS310R) and uses the messaging app Telegram to communicate with the user.

-"TvTelegramBotMQTT.py" is more advanced because it manages 4 plugs and five users.
-The first plug is associated by default to the user "Manoel", if another users starts the plug and then stops it, the plug is assigned to "Manoel".
+The script manages 4 plugs and five telegram Users.
+The first plug is associated by default to the user "Manoel", if another users starts the plug and then stops it, the plug is assigned again to "Manoel".
 Error minutes from any plugs are assigned to "Manoel" to decrease the risk of tampering.
 System uptime is shown to decrease the risk of tampering by turning off the Rasperry Pi.

-The scripts are run at boot via systemd, so you just have to connect the Rapsberry Pi Zero W to the power supply.
+The script is run at boot via systemd, so you just have to connect the Rapsberry Pi Zero W to the power supply.

-There is a maximum amount of minutes (available every day) that resets after midnight.
+A user can connect/disconnect from a plug in order to turn it on and use their minutes There is a maximum amount of minutes (available every day) for each user that resets after midnight.
 The maximum amout of minutes and the time slots are saved to json files.
+If the smart plug is disconnected "error" minutes are added.

 Every two minutes the power delivered by the smart plug is read and if it is greater than the threshold "powered_on_min_watts" the available amounts of minutes is decreased.
-The threshold is useful because the console can consume power whilst in stand-by.
+The threshold is useful because the television can consume power whilst in stand-by.
 Minutes can be added or subtracted durign the day but these changes are lost after midnight.
 Every half hour the bot writes to telegram its status.
-If the smart plug is disconnected "error" minutes are added.
 The timeslots can be set for each week day.
 Every half hour the script posts to telegram a status message.

+There is also a simplified version of the script, "TvTelegramBot.py" which uses a Raspberry Pi Zero W, a Meross smart plug (MSS310R) and the messaging app Telegram to communicate with the user.

 # <span id="anchor-1"></span><span id="anchor-2"></span><span id="anchor-3"></span><span id="anchor-4"></span><span id="anchor-5"></span>Telegram Bot and chat